21 people die after extreme weather hits marathon in China

 He added that the weather conditions caught the runners off guard and that he had struggled to warm up.

-“I ran two kilometers before the starting gun fired to warm up... but the troublesome thing was, after running these two kilometers, my body still had not heated up,” he reportedly posted to WeChat.
+“I ran two kilometres before the starting gun fired to warm up... but the troublesome thing was, after running these two kilometres, my body still had not heated up,” he posted to WeChat.

-He later told Xinhau that his fingers were numb and that he felt dazed by the time he decided to turn back.
+He later told Xinhua that his fingers were numb and that he felt dazed by the time he decided to turn back.

 Join our new commenting forum